nek009/ROS2_information/docs/rclcpp/using_own_parameters.md

 1. <font color="red">call callback function</font>
 1. execute set_parameters(), or set parameters by console
 1. <font color="red">call callback function</font>

+Execution of declare_parameter() or set_parameters() before registering callback function does not call the function, of course.
+So it is better to write registration of callback function at first.

 ## ParameterDescriptor
 Properties of parameters can be controled by ParameterDescriptor.